MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

  > [!NOTE]
    > * Only the default table configurations are currently supported.
 Altering RBAC settings in Dataverse can lead to unexpected results.

 Customer profiles are not directly owned by business units - insted they are owned by teams as discussed above.
 This ensures more flexibility in how access control can be managed within business units.
+Note that only one team per business unit can be specified in the mapping rules.

 ## Customer Insights roles
 The Customer Insights roles determine the user's access to Customer Insights functionality.
+Below is a high-level summary in the context of business unit data separation of the available roles.
+Click [here](https://learn.microsoft.com/en-us/dynamics365/customer-insights/permissions) for more general and detailed information.

 ### The administrator role
 The administrator role has access to all of Customer Insights, including all customer profiles, segments, and measures regardless of the user's business unit.